 Founder and Director of Garden State Veterinary Specialists.
 He is a 1982 graduate of The New York State College of Veterinary Medicine, Cornell University.
 Following graduation, Tom completed an internship and 3 year surgical residency program at The Animal Medical Center in New York City.
 He became a Diplomate of The American College of Veterinary Surgeons in 1987 and headed a surgical service at The Animal Medical Center for 6 years.
 He established a surgical referral practice (Veterinary Surgical Specialists) in 1990 which has evolved into Garden State Veterinary Specialists.
 In 2012 he opened a 24/7, emergency/critical care hospital in Iselin, NJ, Garden State Veterinary Services.
 Dr. Scavelli opened GSiVS in the spring of 2016.

-Surgery is scheduled according to the urgency of the patient’s condition; priority is given to critical patients and fracture cases.
+Surgeries are scheduled according to the urgency of the patient’s condition; priority is given to critical patients and fracture cases.
 Referring veterinarians are updated on the condition of the patient post-operatively.
 Written reports detailing the patient’s diagnosis, treatment and prognosis are also sent.

 - Fracture repair